 Eliminate the Illusion of Collective Energy

 Think twice about your use of “collective energy.”
-Many empaths—often of the ethereal white women variety—claim to feel collective energy.
+Many empaths—often of the ethereal white woman variety—claim to feel collective energy.
 I imagine it to be living and breathing, like waves of emotions crashing between bodies and flowing all the way into the delicate heart of a “global empath.”

 This image is nice, but it doesn’t make much sense, and I often wonder what other empaths would say if they were asked to define it.